 Windsor did not create an independent right to same-sex marriage; it invalidated DOMA as a "federal intrusion" on the States' "historic and essential authority to define the marital relation."
-133 S. Ct. at 2692.
-Windsor nowhere suggests that state laws memorializing the historical definition of marriage are invalid, much less announces a national right to same-sex marriage under the rubric of equal protection.
-In fact, the limited inquiry into animus has never produced a new constitutional right, given the Court's injunction against "creat[ing] substantive constitutional rights in the name of guaranteeing equal protection of the laws."
+133 S. Windsor nowhere suggests that state laws memorializing Ct. at 2692. the historical definition of marriage are invalid, much less announces a national right to same-sex marriage under the rubric of equal protection.
+In fact, the limited inquiry into animus has never produced a new constitutional right, given the Court's injunction against "creat[ing] substantive constitutional rights in the of name guaranteeing equal protection of the laws."
 San Antonio Indep.
 Sch.
 Dist. v.
 Rodriguez, 411 U.S. 1, 33 (1973).

-Romer likewise offers no support for inquiring into allegations that Indiana's marriage definition is based on animus.
+Romer likewise offers no support for inquiring into allegations that the Texas Marriage Amendment is based on animus.
 There too, the Court said, the challenged discrimination was "unusual"-indeed "unprecedented."
 Romer, 517 U.S. at 633.
 Animus fatally undermined the Colorado provision because "all that the government c[ould] come up with in defense of the law is that the people who are hurt by it happen to be irrationally hated or irrationally feared."
 Cook v.
 Gates, 528 F.3d 42, 61 (1st Cir.
-2008) (quoting Milner v.
-Apfel, 148 F.3d 812, 817 (7th Cir.
-1998)).
-Unlike the broad and novel provision struck down in Romer, Indiana's marriage law "only made explicit a tacit rule that until recently had been universal and unquestioned for the entirety of our legal history as a country: that same-sex unions cannot be sanctioned as marriages by the State."
+2008) (internal quotation omitted).
+Unlike the broad and novel provision struck down in Romer, the Texas Marriage Amendment "only made explicit a tacit rule that until recently had been universal and unquestioned for the entirety of our legal history as a country: that same-sex unions cannot be sanctioned as marriages by the State."
 Bishop, 2014 WL 3537847, at 27 (Holmes, J., concurring).